-1. Any such modification does not pose an unreasonable threat to the health, safety and welfare of any occupant of the property; and appealed by the applicant as provided for under this code.
+1. Any such modification does not pose an unreasonable threat to the health, safety and welfare of any occupant of the property; and nga na on a survey of the section of the se ······································ appealed by the applicant as provided for under this code.
 The application for modification and the final decision of the code official shall be in writing and shall be officially recorded in the permanent records of the department.

-2. That the owner or owner's representative submits an alternative plan to the code official that is an acceptable alternative to the requirements of this code.
+That the owner or owner's representative submits an alternative plan to the code official that is an acceptable alternative to the requirements of this code.